WickedFlame/Polaroider/docs/objects.md

 });
 ```

-Customizing the snapshot is explained in more detail in [/directives.html](Snapshot creation)
+Customizing the snapshot is explained in more detail in [Snapshot creation](/directives.html)

 #### Using Tokenizer to create a Snapshot object
 SnapshotTokenizer uses already configured mappers to create snapshottokens of objects or creates tokens based on strings